-FFCC has initiated the Growing Innovation Network - a network of farmers in Northern Ireland on a mission to support peer-to-peer learning and exchange between farmers across Northern Ireland – with the ambition to share learning with other places in the UK.
+FFCC has initiated the Growing Innovation Network (GrowIN) - a network of farmers in Northern Ireland on a mission to support peer-to-peer learning and exchange between farmers across Northern Ireland – with the ambition to share learning with other places in the UK and Ireland.

-The network will encourage collaboration, sharing experience, ideas, and knowledge across the wider industry and society on regenerative farming practices and first steps along the journey.
-The project is funded by the Ashden Trust and delivered by the Food Farming and Countryside Commission, through a team of grassroots farmers in Northern Ireland.
+The network encourages collaboration, sharing experience, ideas, and knowledge across the wider industry and society on regenerative farming practices and first steps along the journey.
+The project is funded by the Aurora Trust and delivered by the Food Farming and Countryside Commission, through a team of grassroots farmers in Northern Ireland.

-FFCC Northern Ireland inquiry’s first report Lay of the Land gathered evidence of citizens’ views: farmers, shoppers, community groups, environmentalists, chefs, traders, young and old.
+FFCC Northern Ireland's first report Lay of the Land gathered evidence of citizens’ views: farmers, shoppers, community groups, environmentalists, chefs, traders, young and old.

 This evidence outlined the need for a transformation in the food and farming system to respond to the climate emergency, restore biodiversity, improve health and wellbeing and develop Northern Ireland's distinctive pattern of farming to support and revitalise rural communities.
 Lay of the Land offered a series of outcomes as a framework for a transition to a sustainable future.

-The framework set out in Lay of the Land has determined the inquiry's current priorities for action.
+The framework set out in Lay of the Land has determined the FFCC Northern Ireland's current priorities for action.